magedmg/Pixel-Companions/README.md

 ## Build

-To build this project, make sure to have CMake installed locally.
+Ensure you have CMake installed.

 ```sh
 mkdir build